 My research interests are in the positive, normative and strategic aspects of decision making.
 I primarily use economics experiments and game theory for my research.
 I have published in the Journal of Public Economics, World Development, Journal of Economic Behavior and Organization, Economic Theory, B.E.
 Journal of Economic Analysis and Policy,Group Decision and Negotiation, Economics Bulletin, New Zealand Economic Papers, Experimental Economics, Economic and Political Weekly, Journal of Industrial Organization Education, Perspectives on Economic Education Research and Developments on Experimental Economics.

-I have refereed for NSF (ad hoc), Economic Inquiry, Journal of Behavioral and Experimental Economics, Journal of Institutional and Theoretical Economics, Journal of Economic Behavior and Organization, American Law and Economics Review, Journal of Socio Economics, Social Choice and Welfare, Journal of Public Economic Theory, Southern Economic Journal, Agricultural Economics, Economic Record, Economics Bulletin, Managerial and Decision Economics, Studies in Microeconomics, Economics and Politics, Administration and Society, Journal of Public Administration Research and Theory, International Review of Economics Education, Journal of Industrial Organization Education, Journal of Economic Issues, Economic and Political Weekly, Scientific Journals International, and reviewed for Princeton University Press, Routledge International and Orient BlackSwan.
-I am an Associate Editor at the British Journal of Management and Economics, a member of the Editorial Advisory Board of Scientific Journals International, and a member of the editorial board of the Journal of Community Development & Research.
+I have refereed for NSF (ad hoc reviewer), Journal of Economic Behavior and Organization, Economic Inquiry, Southern Economic Journal, Journal of Behavioral and Experimental Economics, Journal of Socio Economics, Journal of Economic Psychology, Managerial and Decision Economics, Journal of Institutional and Theoretical Economics, Social Choice and Welfare, Journal of Public Economic Theory, Economic Record, Agricultural Economics, American Law and Economics Review, Economics Bulletin, Studies in Microeconomics, Economics and Politics, Administration and Society, Journal of Public Administration Research and Theory, Political Behavior, Journal of Industrial Organization Education, International Review of Economics Education, Economic and Political Weekly (panel reviewer), Scientific Journals International, International Journal of Social Economics (panel reviewer).

 My teaching interests are in Microeconomic Theory, and in particular Game Theory, Industrial Organization and Experimental/Behavioral Economics.
 Previously, I have taught as an independent instructor at the University of Arizona and at Franklin and Marshall College.